zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 ### AWS

-If you choose `aws` as your provider, you will see a page where you will have the select an authentication method and a name for your new stack:
+If you choose `aws` as your provider, you will see a page where you will have to select a region and a name for your new stack:

 ![Configuring the new stack](../../.gitbook/assets/deploy_stack_aws.png)